 The biggest artistic problem with LITTLE BLACK BOOK is that viewers have to wait for the well-written ending to fully enjoy the movie and its provocative story of betrayal and the dreams of youth.
 Also, the heroine’s character does not seem fully convincing, especially in the movie’s first half, but many other viewers may not have the same reaction.

+Told in flashback, LITTLE BLACK BOOK focuses on young Stacy Holt, played by Brittany Murphy, who wants to break into broadcast journalism in New York City.
+Stacy lands a job with a Jerry Springer type TV show.
+Stacy is frustrated that her live-in boyfriend, Derek, a professional hockey scout, refuses to discuss his past relationships.
+With the encouragement of her co-worker Barb, Stacy delves into Derek’s Palm Pilot to learn about his ex-girlfriends.
+Using her TV show as a ruse, Stacy befriends Derek’s three past girlfriends, only to discover Derek still has a friendly relationship with two of them.
 LITTLE BLACK BOOK eventually becomes a morality tale of snooping, lying, and betrayal in the electronic age, including a sharp satire against reality TV and Jerry Springer.
 The movie picks up steam when Stacy befriends one of Derek’s ex-girlfriends, played exceptionally well by Julianne Nicholson.
 There doesn’t seem much chemistry, however, between Stacy and Derek.
 LITTLE BLACK BOOK has some solid moral points to make, but these are undercut by the fact that Stacy and Derek have slept around and now live together.
 Significant foul language and some sexual references also require extreme caution.